 What is a disability?
 It is an easy question to answer isn’t it.
 After all everybody knows that the answer is anyone who is a wheelchair user, who has lost a limb, is blind or is deaf.
 However, is it really that easy?
 What about someone with diabetes, dyslexia, work-related stress or obstructive sleep apnoea?

-The Disability Discrimination Act 1995 (DDA) and subsequent amendments defines a disability as “a physical or mental impairment, which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities”.
+The Equality Act 2010 defines a disability as “a physical or mental impairment, which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities”.

 Long term is usually defined as capable of lasting for 12 months or longer.
-If you meet this definition of a disability, then you are automatically covered under the DDA and your employer is legally bound by the duties imposed upon them under the act and cannot discriminate against you on the grounds of your disability.
+If you meet this definition of a disability, then your employer is legally bound by the duties imposed upon them under the act and cannot discriminate against you on the grounds of your disability.

 One of the most important obligations placed upon an employer is their duty to consider reasonable adjustments to your job to ensure that you can continue in the job that you were employed to do.